-Python is considered as one of the easiest high-level programming language for beginners in programming as it has a very simple syntax.
-Apparently, even non-programmers can explain how python program works after reading its code, so this is also highly recommended programming language for beginners.
+Python is considered one of the easiest high-level programming languages for beginners in programming as it has a very simple syntax.
+Even non-programmers can explain how the python program works after reading its code, so this is also a highly recommended programming language for beginners.

 Python is simple, easy to read and requires fewer lines of code than other high-level languages.